 Liam was generous with his time: we visited the National Museum Cardiff, G39 and his studio; and we spent the whole day talking about our work, Cardiff’s art scene and contemporary portraiture.
 He gave me lots of professional advice and said I should stay in touch.
 It was brilliant to be back in Cardiff (where I completed my BA) and Liam is a good contact to have made.
 An encouraging day.

 ii.
 Whilst at the National Museum Cardiff we visited the Artes Mundi 8.
-The Artes Mundi frequently slips into worthiness with international artists asked to make work responding to ‘the urgent issues of our time’.
-However, it can also be inspiring, exciting and surprising: in my final year at Cardiff, Theaster Gates won the award for a huge installation comprised of symbolic, religious-looking sculptures and then went on to split the prize money with the other shortlisted artists.
+In my final year at Cardiff, Theaster Gates won the award for a huge installation comprised of symbolic, religious-looking sculptures and then went on to split the prize money with the other shortlisted artists.
 This year I particularly enjoyed Anna Boghiguian’s A Meteor Fell from the Sky, a monumental installation about the steel industry and the communities affected by it.
-It was an enormous and playful show comprised of drawings, text, sculpture and Ken Kiff-like painted cut-outs.
+It was an enormous and playful show comprised of drawings, text, sculpture and painted cut-outs.
 I’m nervous about the idea of attempting anything too ambitious with the presentation of my work - I really worry it will look contrived - however it was exciting to see such an impressive and ambitious display.

 iii.
 At the Artes Mundi, Liam and I discussed whether or not art always needs to be socially-engaged or political.
 I don’t think it does but, when making work about people and contemporary life, it’s almost unavoidable.
 An article was recently published by the Guardian about the rate of pubs closing.
 Celebrating the pub and its community feels relevant and necessary.
 I keep being asked (in crits and tutorials) what I want the viewer to think or feel in the presence of my work, and themes of gentrification, loneliness and community have been mentioned.
 I welcome the discourse but don’t my work to deliver an explicit ‘message’ for fear of appearing didactic or condescending.